Student Leadership Roles

 Beyond the academic rigours of their studies, students are involved in leadership or volunteering activities in and outside of school.

 The Prefect System

-The prefect system is made up of a Head Boy and Girl, Deputy Head Boy and Girl, Senior Prefects and Prefects.
+The prefect system is made up of two Head students, Deputy Head students, Senior Prefects and Prefects.
 These students are expected to make valuable contributions to the whole school and are there to support events and lead a Student Parliament and a number of other student committees.

 Students wishing to be prefects must apply in Year 12 and are chosen by a combination of their peers, staff and the senior leadership team.